mgaynor1/PaleoGenerate/README.md

 **Note**: Despite the ability of these scripts to generate predictions for additional variables, we caution this use.

 Historical trends in temperature and precipitation are temporally and spatially distinct; given the use of temperature data for extrapolation, we conservatively excluded layers that are based on a relationship between precipitation and temperature (Bio8–Bio11 and Bio16–Bio19).
-Our methods substantially improve upon Oscillayers [(Gamisch, 2019)](https://onlinelibrary.wiley.com/doi/full/10.1111/geb.12979), a recent similar attempt to generate gridded paleoclimate data with high temporal resolution, which has been the subject of criticism [Brown et al. 2020](https://onlinelibrary.wiley.com/doi/full/10.1111/geb.13103).
+Our methods substantially improve upon Oscillayers [(Gamisch, 2019)](https://onlinelibrary.wiley.com/doi/full/10.1111/geb.12979), a recent similar attempt to generate gridded paleoclimate data with high temporal resolution, which has been the subject of criticism in [Brown et al. 2020](https://onlinelibrary.wiley.com/doi/full/10.1111/geb.13103).
 Our work addresses a number of these criticisms.
 Among the limitations pointed out by Brown et al. (2020)  is that the Oscillayers approach assumes no spatio-temporal variation in climates; this is potentially problematic because historical climate change had high spatial heterogeneity.
-We address this limitation by utilizing a stronger set of historical time periods through Paleoclim layers and avoid extrapolation in the predictions.
+We address this limitation by utilizing a stronger set of historical time periods through Paleoclim layers and avoid extrapolation in the predictions by only predicting time points within 0 - 3.3 Mya.
 However, as an important potential shortcoming, we point out that we are assuming a linear relationship between global temperature and precipitation for the precipitation datasets; therefore we caution care in the use of the the use of our precipitation layers (Bio12, Bio13, Bio14, and Bio15) but provide functions for them for the benefit of interested users.

 ---